516-470-1961

 Stock surrounds vs. custom — what’s the real difference?

-Stock surrounds are built to generic dimensions and made from MDF that swells, cracks, and fails at paint joints within a few years.
+Many stock surrounds are built to generic dimensions from MDF or thin manufactured material, which can be more prone to swelling, paint-joint cracks, and wear over time.
 Custom surrounds are built from solid wood to your fireplace’s exact opening size, with proportions designed for your specific room and ceiling height.
 The difference shows immediately — in how it fits, how it’s finished, and how it holds up.
-Custom isn’t always more expensive than you think, and it lasts indefinitely.
+Custom is built to fit better, finish cleaner, and hold up far longer when properly maintained.

 Do I need a permit to remodel a fireplace in Nassau County?